Phakic Intraocular Lens Implant

 2- Stable refractive error in the last 6 months with less than 0.5 D change.

-3- Patient have high refractive errors.
+3- Patient have high refractive errors such as high myopia and astigmatism.

 4- Patient is not happy with his vision with spectacles or contact lenses.